pbrookes/aws-for-idiots/index.md

 A short history of Amazon Web Services is contained in this [TechCrunch article](https://techcrunch.com/2016/07/02/andy-jassys-brief-history-of-the-genesis-of-aws/).
 Amazon was expanding fast and their infrastructure was struggling to cope.
 Inadvertently they became experts on data centre technology and the darlings of cloud computing.

-## What does this mean for normal folk?
+## What Does This Mean for Normal Folk?

 AWS is cheap, powerful and extremely flexible.
 Unfortunately the interface and documentation are aimed at developers and it's  difficult for the average person to set up and configure, which is why I've written this site—I made all the mistakes so you don't have to.